biotite-dev/biotite/doc/contribute.rst

 Required packages
 -----------------

-The following packages are required for the complete build process:
+The following packages are required for the complete build process including the creation of the entire documentation:

    - *numpy*
    - *scipy*